rlofc/cage/docs/source/index.rst

 However, if you enjoy the beauty of C and want minimal cognitive burden than Cage is a viable option.

-If you want the full picture all at once, jump over to :doc:`wizard`.
+For the full picture all at once, jump over to :doc:`wizard`.
-Or, follow along with the docs and learn Cage "bar by bar".
+Or, follow along with the docs and learn Cage, bar by bar (pun intended).

 .. toctree::
    :hidden: